openmedicus/MantisbtDocker/README.md

 ```

 Copy "config_inc.php" to "/www/mantisbt/config/" and make changes

-Copy all plugins to "/www/mantisbt/plugins"
+Copy all plugins from the source to "/www/mantisbt/plugins"

 ### SELinux